 Eucharist

-The Holy Eucharist has several names: Breaking of the Bread, Memorial of the Lord's Passion and Resurrection, the Holy Sacrafice, the Holy and Divine Blessed Sacrament, Holy Communion, and Holy Mass.
+The Holy Eucharist has several names: Breaking of the Bread, Memorial of the Lord's Passion and Resurrection, the Holy Sacrifice, the Holy and Divine Blessed Sacrament, Holy Communion, and Holy Mass.

 Christ instituted by the Holy Eucharist at the Last Supper.
 The Holy Eucharist is a sacramental sacrifice: of thanksgiving and praise; of Christ's death on the cross and resurrection from the dead; and of Christ's presence.